digitalsleuth/bitcurator-distro-salt/README.md

 sudo ./install.sh -u username
 ```

 Replace **username** with the name of an existing user.
-Note!
 The installation may take an hour or longer to complete.

 ## Manual install